trozware/troznet/content/post/2023/sparkle.md

 - **Type**: String
 - **Value**: https://url-to-your-appcast.xml

-If you're using GitHub, upload a fake file so you can get the URL, remembering to get the URL for the raw file, not it's GitHub page.
+If you're using GitHub, upload a fake file so you can get the URL, remembering to get the URL for the raw file, not its GitHub page.

 ### Coding the Update Check